wangjun-microsoft/Cognitive-Documentation/Content/en-us/Content-Moderator/Review-API-Authentication.md

 The Review API is protected using Azure Active Directory.
 This section describes how you can generate the Azure Active Directory tokens to use for authenticating your review API calls.

 ## Where do I get my credentials? ##
-Once you have created your team in the [review tool](http://contentmoderator.cognitive.microsoft.com/ "Content Moderator Review Tool"), navigate to the **Credentials** TAB under **Settings** as shown below to find your You will find your Client Id and Client Secret.
+Once you have created your team in the [review tool](http://contentmoderator.cognitive.microsoft.com/ "Content Moderator Review Tool"), navigate to the **Credentials** TAB under **Settings** as shown below to find your Client Id and Client Secret.

 The Keys section allows you to generate the client secrets(keys) that you would need to use to authenticate while using the Review API.
 The secrets are time bound and can have lifetime of either 1 or 2 years.

 You can generate multiple secrets(keys) to cycle through them in your production environment.
 The value of the secret(key) is viewable once after you generate it.
-So, please remember to save the value before navigating away from the page or before generating a new secret.
+Please remember to save the value before navigating away from the page or before generating a new secret.

 ![Content Moderator Review API Credentials](images/Moderator-Review-API-Credentials.PNG)